 - Manual methods are low technology methods that required a lower level of effort from the participant during the account setup stage than during the activation and reporting stages.
 This meant that the service providers had to send regular prompts to the participant to first activate the method (submission of a first odometer reading) and then periodically report mileage (submission of quarterly odometer readings).
 Participants choosing mileage permits and odometer readings had the lowest level of compliance of all MRMs, as shown in Exhibit 6.15, because despite the multiple reminders to submit odometer images, many participants failed to do so on time. - Participants on the MileMapper smartphone application had to spend time during setup to download and log in to the application (estimated to be 3-5 minutes on average per participant).
 Some participants required assistance at the setup stage due to phone compatibility issues.
-Once they set up the application, participants immediately received in-app and text prompts to report their mileage.
+Once they set up

+EXHIBIT 6.15 Level of Effort & Time Required to Start Actively Reporting Mileage, by Mileage Reporting Method the application, participants immediately received in-app and text prompts to report their mileage.
 As with the manual methods, the main effort required was to go to their vehicle to take a photo of their odometer.
 Compliance levels were relatively high for a method that required regular manual reports.
-User interfaces that summarized reporting requirements and availability of direct links to the odometer-capture function (embedded in the smartphone application)

-likely encouraged compliance.
+User interfaces that summarized reporting requirements and availability of direct links to the odometer-capture function (embedded in the smartphone application) likely encouraged compliance.